Veeva Systems Inc.

 Research and Development.
 Research and development expenses consist primarily of employee-related expenses, hosted infrastructure costs, and allocated overhead.
 We continue to focus our research and development efforts on our platforms, including adding new features and applications and increasing the functionality and enhancing the ease of use of our cloud-based applications.

 Sales and Marketing.
-Sales and marketing expenses consist primarily of employee-related expenses, sales commissions, marketing program costs, travel-related expenses, amortization expense associated with purchased intangibles primarily related to our customer relationships, and allocated overhead.
+Sales and marketing expenses consist primarily of employee-related expenses, sales commissions, marketing program costs, travel-related expenses, amortization expense associated with purchased intangibles primarily related to our customer relationships and allocated overhead.
 Marketing program costs include advertising, customer events, corporate communications, brand awareness, and product marketing activities.
 Sales commissions are costs of obtaining new customer contracts and are capitalized and then amortized over a period of benefit that we have determined to be three years.

 General and Administrative.
 General and administrative expenses consist of employee-related expenses for our finance and accounting, legal, employee success, management information systems personnel, and other administrative employees.
 In addition, general and administrative expenses include fees related to third-party legal counsel, fees related to third-party accounting, tax and audit services, other corporate expenses, and allocated overhead.